pomeranian99/YouTube-resizer/README.md

 Hence, this thing!

-A super useless tool to pretty much everyone but me, I would suspect, but what the hell.
+A super useless tool for pretty much everyone but me, I would suspect, but what the hell.